 8) Gender: Women are twice as likely to suffer from it as men

 The most common of plantar fasciitis symptoms is pain that is worse after rest, either first thing in the morning or after sitting for long periods.
 This is because the fascia tightens slightly.
 As you walk around, it then stretches out slightly and symptoms often improve.
 However, if you are on your feet too much, the plantar fasciitis symptoms return.

 Pain is usually felt underneath the heel where the tendon arises from the heel bone, approximately four centimetres forwards from the back of the heel.
 It is usually tender to touch.

 Plantar fasciitis symptoms are often worse when the foot and toes are pulled up (known as dorsiflexion) as this increases the tension on the tendon.
 Other activities where the plantar fascia is stretched e.g. standing on your tip toes or walking up stairs also tend to increase the pain.

 Your doctor can usually diagnose the condition from talking to you about your pain and examining your foot.
 Occasionally, he may carry out other tests such as x-rays or ultrasound scan to rule out other causes of pain.

 Plantar fasciitis symptoms usually resolve but they can take months.
 Studies have shown that the sooner plantar fasciitis treatment is started after symptoms develop, the quicker the recovery process.

-Visit the plantar fasciitis treatment section to find the top 10 treatments fot treat plantar fasciitis including exercises, which orthotics work best, injections and surgery.
+In the plantar fasciitis treatment section we look at the top 10 treatments for treat plantar fasciitis including exercises, which orthotics work best, injections and surgery.